Leo-Corporation/LeoCorpLibrary-Web/documentation/Generate-a-Guid.md

 ---
 # GuidGenerator
 ## Introduction
-To generate a password using LeoCorpLibrary, you must include this line of code on top of your code file:
+To generate a password using LeoCorpLibrary, you must include this line of code in your "using" region:

 C#
 ~~~ cs